Cycling the Portuguese Coastal Way with friends

 inesa-a-guarda-portuguese-coastal-way-caminoways

-As the weather forecast was looking great all weekend I was expecting a sunny start to our first morning, unfortunately, we were greeted by thick, heavy fog.
-The first step was to leave Porto city and get to the coast, but before we did that we had stop at the Cathedral in Porto to collect our first stamp on our pilgrim passports.
-This was like a symbol that our journey is about to begin.
-Although the fog was thick, and we were not able to see more than 3 meters in front of us, it also made the experience more unique, as I don’t normally imagine cycling early morning in Portugal in fog.
-As we continued cycling towards Esposende we were eventually going towards the sun leaving the fog behind us.
+With the weather forecast looking great all weekend, I expected a sunny start to our first morning; unfortunately, we were greeted by thick, heavy fog.
+The first step was to leave Porto and head to the coast, but before we did, we had to stop at the Cathedral in Porto to collect our first stamp in our pilgrim passports.
+This was like a symbol that our journey was about to begin.
+Although the fog was thick and we couldn’t see more than 3 meters in front of us, it also made the experience more unique, as I don’t normally imagine cycling early in the morning in Portugal in fog.
+As we continued cycling towards Esposende, we were eventually going towards the sun, leaving the fog behind us.
 At this stage, we were on the coast, the Atlantic Ocean was on our left, the sun was shining and not a single worry on my mind.
-I did not have to worry about getting lost as we had the cycling notes and maps to guide us, our accommodation was already booked, dinner was included, and we knew that our luggage will already be at the hotel by the time that we arrive.
-I guess that would be the main reason why people would choose to travel with us.
-Everything is done for you, all you need to do is get on the bike and cycle.
+I did not have to worry about getting lost as we had the cycling notes and maps to guide us.

 sunset-in-baiona-cycling-the-portuguese-coastal-way